tbranyen/babel-plugin-transform-commonjs/README.md

 Notable differences:

-- Non-static requires are turned into incompatible dynamic `import(...)`s
+- Non-static requires are invalid and will raise an exception
+- Nested requires will always be hoisted
-- Reserved words are valid exports in CJS `exports.null = ...`, but not in ESM
+- Reserved words are valid exports in CJS, but not in ESM

+### Usage

 ```sh
 npm install --save-dev babel-plugin-transform-commonjs